Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 To keep warm inside the room, you either need to keep your thick jackets on, or stay snuggled under the covers.

 Amenities inside your room will be basic and minimal.
-Outside of your room, there won’t be gyms or heated swimming pools.
 There’s TV in the room though, although I didn’t take a photo.
+Hot drinking water is available from the reception.
+The only thing to do in the room is to snuggle under the bedsheets and watch TV and fall asleep.

 Families travelling with elderly people need to note this especially.
 Even the popular minsus including Starry House and Misty Villa do not come with lifts.
+Your minsu room could be at level 1.. or level 4 (for other minsus).
 You could be lugging your luggage up to a few levels to your room.

-The lady-owner of Starry House very kindly gave us a room for 6 people at the ground level although there were just 4 of us, so that my elderly parents didn’t have to climb the steps.
+The lady owner of Starry House very kindly gave us a room for 6 people at the ground level although there were just 4 of us, so that my elderly parents didn’t have to climb the steps, though from what I see, the highest here was level 2.

 No flushing of toilet papers is allowed

 Due to the location being high up in the mountains, plumbing is an issue.
-You’re not supposed to be flushing used toilet papers into the toilet bowl or you risk choking it.
+When checking in, we were told to not flush used toilet papers into the toilet bowl, or risk choking it.
 Thrash them into the rubbish bin in the toilet instead.
 This is something I can never get used to overseas =S

 (Maybe) Bugs & flying insects